DILCISBoard/E-ARK-AIP/index.md

 # AIP format

-The AIP format consists of a set of recommendations and requirements[^2] regarding the use of the metadata which go beyond the requirements defined by the CSIP.
+The AIP format consists of a set of recommendations and requirements[^2] regarding the use of structural and preservation metadata which are introduced in the following.

 ## AIP specific structural metadata